bratpeki/modern-milkytracker-guide/docs/xm.md

 ```
 You can have a maximum of 256 patterns in a song.

-By default, the song will loop after it is played in its entirety.<br>
+By default, the song will loop after it is played in its entirety.
-That means that after the song is played from start to finish, the playhead returns to song order 0 and replays the song.<br>
+That means that after the song is played from start to finish, the playhead returns to song order 0 and replays the song.
 You can set which song order you want to return to.
+The order that the track returns to is called the **repeating song order**.

 ---